ayzstha/ayzstha/README.md

 Portfolio with Three.js & AI Wordle Solver.

 🌍 Personal
-🇳🇵 From Nepal | 📍 Based in Idaho, USA
+🇳🇵 From Nepal | 📍 Based in Boise, Idaho
-🎓 CS-Math Junior at the College of Idaho
+🎓 CS-Math Senior at the College of Idaho
-⚡ Lifelong vegetarian | 🎨 Hobbies: Cooking, Photography, F1, UFC, Soccer
+⚡ I can rap the Alphabet Aerobics | 🎨 Hobbies: Cooking, Photography, F1, UFC, Soccer

 ## 🌐 Connect with Me